Widityas/Widityas/README.md

 ### 🚀 About Me
 - 🎓 Background in **Geophysics**, with strong interest in Earth sciences.
 - 📈 Passionate about applying **data science & computational** to geoscience problems.
 - 📚 Lifelong learner who dedicates **1 hour a day** to sharpening technical skills.
+- 🍵 Coffe + 📔Book = Perfect Combo.

 ---